marcbr8/martian-robot-frontend/README.md

 # What is this

 This is a react app written to be used along with the martian-robot application.

+This is my first react app.
+I learned how to use this framework these days while doing this code challenge.
 It is deployed [in heroku](https://martian-robot-frontend-app.herokuapp.com/)

 To run it locally, clone this repo and navigate to it.
 Then simply